TheParthShah/MoneyManager/READ_ME.txt

 1)Open the MS-SQL SERVER MANAGEMENT STUDIO 2017 2)Connect with the defualt server (i.e. SQLEXPRESS) 3)Import the SQL Script from the Folder with the name MoneyManagerDB.
-4)Double Click the MoneyManager.sln - it opens in the visual studio installed
+4)Double Click the MoneyManager.sln (it will open in the visual studio)

 AUTHOR